 So what is this thing anyway?

 One of the hardest things to communicate in coffee is taste.
 We source and sample hundreds to thousands of coffees a year.
 For blends, it’s a matter of keeping the coffee tasting the same, whether it’s January or June.
-For single origins, it’s about finding coffees that amaze us, that we can’t wait to share with our guests, and where we look to honor and tell the story of the producer in a more singular way.
+For single origins, it’s about finding coffees that amaze us and that we can’t wait to share with our guests.

 With single origin releases, we assign a group of flavor calls that best describe the dominant tastes of the coffee.
 But those flavor calls only tell part of the story.
 Worse, many people new to coffee think they are doing something “wrong” when they can’t get "peach raspberry crumble" out of their coffee like it says on the bag.
 Or, they might not think they’ll like a coffee with Meyer lemon as a note.

 And this is a shame!
 So, we figured there’s another way.